drdnar/SolitaireCSE/readme.txt

 MAIN MENU

-    Solitaire has a main menu which lets you select which game to play, and the options applicable for the chosen game.
+    Solitaire's main menu lets you select which game to play, and the options applicable for the chosen game.
 The currently selected menu item is displayed in inverted color; that is, white text on black background.
 The arrow keys will select different items.
 Press ENTER or 2ND to select an item.

     To quit, you must press the quit button at the bottom of the screen.